Being a better jumper certainly makes you a better runner, and we have the 3 best jumping exercises to help you get there.

 So, what are the greatest benefits of jumping exercises for runners?
 Let us count the ways…

-Let’s get started and get on our way to jumping exercises that will make you a stronger, faster runner.
+Let’s get started and get on our way to the best jumping exercises that will make you a stronger, faster runner.

 This is a great place to start if you’re a runner who is new to jumping exercises and learn the mechanics of basic plyometrics.
 Also, if you’re a bit timid to jump onto things (like boxes), get comfortable here and gain some confidence first.